K3res/PassGenGo/README.md

 -t to show the execuritv time
 -en to encrypt directly the generate password
 -de encrypt-password, key
-for -o -enxp use the ="" format
+for -o, -ex and -enxp use the ="" format